Lin1119/ASVS/README.md

 4.1 Installation

 After unzipping the zipfile of the ASVS package at YOURPATH, to source functions in the sub-folder named ‘functions’, users should be able to run the following command in Matlab.
-This takes 1-3 minutes to build on a "normal" desktop computer.
+This takes a few seconds to build on a "normal" desktop computer.
 > addpath(‘YOURPATH/ASVS/functions’);

 4.2 Step 1 - getting a grid overlapped with the ROI